Scuba Diving in Fiji Trip Report

 You cannot possibly get bored at Waidroka as there are plenty of activities to choose from besides the diving of Viti Levu; surfing, fishing, kayaking and rainforest tours are just a few of them.
 If you simply want to relax, then you can lounge by the swimming pool or indulge in a heavenly massage.
 Mary and Kafou are 2 local Fijian ladies offering a range of massages, as well as pedicures and manicures.

-And if you want to learn more about Fiji, diving, surfing or just life in general, then ask Boris the resort's owner.
+And if you want to learn more about Fiji, scuba diving, surfing or just life in general, then ask Boris the resort's owner.
 He has plenty of knowledge, details and recommendations to share.
 I'm a really curious person and I wanted to learn more about Fiji.
 My conversations with Boris helped me to better understand the country and culture.

 Waidroka has just 11 rooms, called 'bures' in Fijian, and there are 3 different types to choose from.
 The Superior and Deluxe Ocean Front bures are located close to the jetty, while the Panoramic Ocean View bures are on the hill so that every room enjoys a stunning view of the reef in front of the resort.
 Electricity and hot water are provided 24 hrs a day.
 There is no air conditioning, but all rooms have ceiling fans.
 It isn't too hot at night, and to be honest some nights it felt quite cool.